+Meeting Date 28 th September 2021 Agenda Item 2.1

+Report Title Integrated Performance Repo ort

+Report Author Meghann Protheroe, Head of Performance

+Report Sponsor Darren Griffiths, Director of Finance and Performance

+Presented by Darren Griffiths, Director of Fin Darren Griffiths, Director of Finance and Performance

+Freedom of Open

+Information

+Purpose of the · · · provide an update on the current

+Report · · ard at the end of the most recent

+, , key local performance measures

+sures outlined in the NHS Wales

+Delivery Framework.

-Meeting Date 28 th September 2021 Agenda Item 4.1 Report Title Integrated Performance Report Report Author Meghann Protheroe, Head of Performance Report Sponsor Darren Griffiths, Director of Finance and Performance Presented by Darren Griffiths, Director of Finance and Performance Freedom of Open Information Purpose of the The purpose of this report is to provide an update on the current Report performance of the Health Board at the end of the most recent reporting window (August 2021) in delivering key local performance measures as well as the national measures outlined in the NHS Wales Delivery Framework.
-Key Issues The Integrated Performance provides an overview of how against the National Delivery measures.
-The tradition identifying actions where per national or local targets as well long terms risks to delivery. the Health Board neasures and key loo nal format for the re formance is not co is performing cal quality and eport includes ompliant with Historically Welsh Government Delivery Framework on an ann Outcomes Framework for Heal published however, developmed due to the COVID19 pandemic Framework measures have be 2021-22, the Delivery Framework set of outcomes measures, resingle integrated outcomes framework measures and populations are better off the allowing a different balance action.
-The Health Board continues to plan and develop recovery trajectorical set the Sontombodical serior at the Sontombodical serior and an and discussion at the Sontombodical serior and an and develop recovery trajectorical serior and ser ual basis.
-In 2021/22 th and Social Care want of the framework.
-As a result, the 202 en rolled over for 20 ork will be redevelop effecting the current mework.
-The intentions is to demonstrate brough the delivery or coss our traditional sectories.
-Trajectorie er performance are 2 a new Single was due to be a was delayed 20/21 Delivery 21/22.
-During ed to create a work on the on of the new how patients f services and ervices. discussion at the September Committee and a verbal update the outcome of these discussions.
-Key high level issues to high e will be provided to ns. the Board on
+Key Issues provides an overview of how against the National Delivery magainst the National Delivery mafety measures.
+The traditional identifying actions where pernational or local targets as well long terms risks to delivery. operational pressures within COVID-19 pandemic, it was Report is a routine report that the Health Board is performing neasures and key local quality and anal format for the report includes formance is not compliant with as highlighting both short term and However, due to the ongoing the Health Board relating to the agreed that the narrative update ation of the performance report.
+Delivery Framework on an ann Outcomes Framework for Heal published however, developmed due to the COVID19 pandemic Framework measures have be 2021-22, the Delivery Framework set of outcomes measures, resingle integrated outcomes framework measures nt publish a revised NHS Wales ual basis.
+In 2021/22 a new Single Ith and Social Care was due to be ent of the framework was delayed.
+As a result, the 2020/21 Delivery en rolled over for 2021/22.
+During ork will be redeveloped to create a effecting the current work on the mework.
+The intention of the new es is to demonstrate how patients brough the delivery of services and ross our traditional services. plan and develop recovery trajectories are agreed, they will month recovery trajectories for Cancer are included.
+In the a o refine the organisation's annual trajectories.
+As soon as the ill be included in this report for this for Urgent emergency care and absence of local profiles, in-month utilised as the basis of RAGing for sures.

+Key high level issues to highlight this month are as follows: